installturbotaxusaa/installturbotaxusaa.github.io/README.md

 ## Steps to Download, Install TurboTax

-Downloading and installing TurboTax involves several straightforward steps.
+Downloading and <a href"https://installturbotaxusaa.github.io/">installturbotax.com</a> involves several straightforward steps.
 The process varies slightly depending on whether you purchased a physical copy, a digital download from TurboTax directly, or from an online retailer.
 Here’s how you can do it:

 ### For Digital Download Purchases